Allegations Against Celebrity Chefs Reveal Abuse In The Restaurant Industry

 Allegations of sexual misconduct by high-profile chefs and restaurateurs, such as The Chew's Mario Batali, are revealing the wild and sometimes illegal behaviors that thrive in the pressure-cooker environments of some top American restaurants.

-Earlier this week, Batali announced he is stepping away from his restaurant empire and taking leave from his cooking show after reports of sexual harassment over a 20-year period.
-Ken Friedman, founder of the Spotted Pig in New York and John Besh, owner of the Besh Restaurant Group in New Orleans, are facing down similar accusations.
+Earlier this week, Batali announced that he is stepping away from his restaurant empire and taking leave from his cooking show after reports of sexual harassment over a 20-year period.
+Ken Friedman, founder of the Spotted Pig in New York, and John Besh, owner of the Besh Restaurant Group in New Orleans, are facing similar accusations.

 But many people in the industry say its problems go far beyond high-flying personalities and celebrity chefs.